JungeAlexander/blogdown_website/content/blog/2020-12-02-mlflow-deploy-sagemaker.md

 ## Packages and tools required

-All code below is tested using Python 3.8 and with the following packages:
+All code below was developed using Python 3.8 with the following packages:

 ```
 boto3==1.16.25